praxis-live/support/docs/coding-core.md

 # Coding control components

 `core:custom` is the base type for components that work with control signals within any graph type.
-You have access to most of the Processing API not related to graphical operations.
-This does not include functions not suitable for real-time operation.
+You have access to a range of useful functions - see the CORE Javadocs included with the IDE to see a full, up-to-date list.
+The API is similar to the non-graphical Processing APIs, but does not include functions not suitable for real-time operation.

 ## Key method hooks